 "John, if you really were my brother, I'd go lay down on the nearest railroad track."

-"It matters to me."
-Steve sat up straight, and his gaze bore down on John.
+"It matters to me," Steve replied, quiet anger burning in his words.
 "You're everything I stand against, Schmidt, everything I've dedicated my life to oppose.
 I despise your casual disregard of life.
 I despise your egotism.
 I despise your psychopathic talent for murder and destruction.
 And I despise how you just attempted to use the memory of Margaret Carter against me."

-Steve reached for his pocket watch, holding it for the first time in more than a century.
-He cradled it in his palm, gazing at the picture of Margaret Carter.
-Slowly, and with an effort he refused to let register on his face, he closed the watch, shutting away the image of the woman he once loved more than his own life.
+Steve didn't answer.
+He reached for his pocket watch, holding it for the first time in more than a century.
+Cradling it in his palm, he gazing at the picture of Margaret Carter.
+Slowly, with an effort he refused to let register on his face, he closed the watch, shutting away the image of the woman he once loved more than his own life.
 He looked up at John.

 "You mistake.
-I wouldn't expect you to understand this, John, because first you'd have to have a soul, and yours is so burnt and withered I doubt it even registers as such.
-Peggy and I had five good years together, somehow managing to find our way to love in the hell and madness of war.
-Five years is more than a lot of people get in this life.
-Going back to see her wouldn't add to the happiness we shared, and not going won't detract from it, either.
+I doubt you'll understand this, John, being the soulless wretch you are, but I'll try to explain.
+Peggy and I had five good years together.
+That's more than a lot of people get in this life.
+Going back wouldn't add to the happiness we shared, and not going won't detract from it.
 But I do want to thank you for returning my watch," Steve said, holding the timepiece up.
 "I got it from a little shop on Piccadilly Circus in '44.
 Thirty dollars was a lot of money back then.
 Thanks, John."

-John glared at Steve, finding nothing to say.
-Steve slipped the watch into his jacket pocket, and returned his attention to the board.
+John glared at Steve, frustrated by his quiet refusal to be humbled.
+Steve slipped the watch into his jacket pocket, returning his attention to the board.
 He made his next move, appearing to leave his king exposed.
 John quickly attacked with his queen, taking Steve's rook—and only then did he see the danger he had blundered into…a second too late.
 Steve smiled and made his next move.

 "Knight takes queen."

-A look of black rage spread over John's features.
-For a moment, it seemed as if his anger would spill out over his tightly held composure, but the moment quickly passed.
+A look of black rage fell over John's features.
+For a moment, it seemed as if his anger would spill out over his tightly held composure, but he quickly mastered himself.

-"Very good, Steven.
-I take some pride in your improvement.
-After twenty years of beating you, you are finally developing some real skill at the game.
+"Very good.
+I take pride in your improvement.
+After twenty years of beating you, you've finally developed some real skill at the game.
 But the match is not over."

-"I read with some interest last week that the President did not attend your annual security briefing," John casually offered.
-"That must have stung."
+"I read with some interest that the President did not attend your annual security briefing."

 "She received a full briefing on my concerns.
 The President is a busy woman."